pnp/pnpjs/README.md

 ### Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+## Supportability and SLA

+This library is open-source and community provided library with active community providing support for it.
+This is not Microsoft provided module so there's no SLA or direct support for this open-source component from Microsoft.
+Please report any issues using the [issues list](https://github.com/pnp/pnpjs/issues).

 ![](https://telemetry.sharepointpnp.com/@pnp/pnpjs/readme)